May 16, 2023

 University Health is now providing Novavax COVID-19 vaccine.
 Please call 816-404-CARE to schedule an appointment.

 University Health is now providing Pfizer booster shots for COVID-19.
 If you are eligible, you can schedule an appointment by calling 816-404-CARE or walk in at either the downtown or Eastern Jackson County campus..

 Currently, Pfizer-BioNTech booster shots are available to everyone age 5 old and older.

 Getting your COVID-19 vaccine is easy and convenient.

 The COVID-19 vaccine is available to children at least 6-months old and older at University Health 2 (2211 Charlotte St., KCMO 64108).
 Established patients may make an appointment with their child’s provider at the Med/Ped’s clinic at UHTMC or the Family Medicine Clinic at UHLMC.
 Call 816-404-2273 (CARE) to schedule those appointments.

 Need a free ride to get the vaccine?

 It's easy!
 Call 913.647.0010 and use code “VACCINE ME”.
-The ride is free to our downtown and Cleaver YMCA locations.
+The ride is free to our downtown location.
 There's no cost to you for the vaccine.

 These conditions and treatments include but are not limited to: